dataventis/flisp/ROADMAP.md

     and `splice-unquote`.
 - Size reduction:
   - Reduce binary operators to 'and' and 'xor' and write needed rest in Lisp.
+- Tap the potential of the in code documentation via Doxygen.
 - Cleanup cerf: not so easy to do.
 - Hash
   - Add new 'hash' field as uintptr_t to Lisp object struct type union.